 Treatments for Stroke

-Miami Valley Hospital's Advanced Primary Stroke Center is staffed by a multidisciplinary team of specialists who provide various treatments for ischemic and hemorrhagic strokes.
+Miami Valley Hospital's Comprehensive Stroke Center is staffed by a multidisciplinary team of specialists who provide various treatments for ischemic and hemorrhagic strokes.
 Treatment for stoke varies based on the type of stroke (ischemic or hemorrhagic) that occurs.

 Treatments for Ischemic Stroke